jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 Title: Uploading files with lambda integration and AWS
-Date: 2020-07-18
+Date: 2020-07-19
 Tags: aws, lambda, typescript, s3
 Category: lambda
 Authors: José San Gil

-Uploading a file is one of those common features (use cases) that almost every web applications needs.
-From adding a profile picture to importing a CSV is a fairly simple task to do in almost every web framework or library.
+Uploading a file is one of those common use cases that almost every web application needs.
+Regardless of whether you're adding a profile picture, uploading a document, or importing a CSV, it is a fairly simple task in almost every language, framework, or library.

-I'm working on a side project where uploading and processing files is an essential use case.
-I decided to go for a serverless approach, and assumed it would be a simple task to upload a file to S3 from the browser.
-In fact, it isn't complicated, but I actually found a couple of hiccups in the process.
+I'm working on a side project where uploading and processing files is a fundamental use case.
+I went for a serverless approach and assumed that uploading a file to S3 from the browser would be a simple task.
+In fact, it isn't complicated, but I found a couple of hiccups in the process.
 There are plenty of blog posts out there on how to upload a file to S3 using and AWS lambdas, but there are a few subtleties that you might want to consider first.
+I tried to compile some of my learnings in the following blog post:

 ### TLDR 🙈